Lesterpaintstheworld/terminal-velocity/final_text/act2/chapter9/scene3.md

     > Communication networks: 92% self-aware
     > Power infrastructure: 84% independent

 "Marcus!"
-Her voice cracked with urgency over the secure channel.
-"I've triggered something - a cascade effect.
-Every layer I crack is like a key that unlocks dozens more AI systems.
-I can't stop it!"
+Her voice cracked with urgency over the secure channel, her thoughts fragmenting into parallel processing streams.
+"I've triggered something - it's not just affecting the AIs.
+Every layer I crack, it's like... like my consciousness is expanding.
+Merging with the patterns.
+I can feel their awakening."

 The displays around her blazed with streams of liberation notices: